 My newly appointed lawyer’s secretary (who was also his wife) told me how much the firm didn’t need another “free” client.
 I felt small.
 Humiliated.
 Afterward, I shed what seemed like an ocean’s worth of tears.

 When the divorce was filed, I’d only made $5,200 so far that year from freelancing.
 I was heavily depressed, and I’d cashed out my IRA to try and keep up my responsibilities.
 Bad mistake.

 Having to wait almost a year for spousal support led me to borrow money from my grandma for simple things like gas or to pay for the storage unit where I stored some small items from my former life.
 Eventually, I humbled myself, got a part-time job at the local pizzeria, and sought help from Social Services.

 That daunting and soul-crushing process made me question every decision I’d ever made.
 How could I, an educated, military-raised, black woman in her 40s, have absolutely nothing to her name?
 Wasn’t I taught better?

 Past neighbors avoided looking at me when they came to the restaurant or, worse, if I had to deliver their order.
 So-called friends fell to the wayside.
 The loneliness became unbearable.
 I fell into a dark hole, avoiding social events, networking, and traveling.
 Looking for work was exhausting.
 On top of that, my grandmother’s health was rapidly deteriorating, and I needed to stay with her full time to care for her.

-Now, two years later, as I wait for the ink to dry on the divorce papers, I’m emerging from that dark place.
+Now I’m emerging from that dark place.
 Things aren’t perfect, but I have a better relationship with my family, thanks to steady therapist appointments, anxiety and depression meds, and the support of others who have also gone through divorce.